Doctorate in Clinical Psychology Programme

 The PPTNA includes sections on skills and experiences prior to training, a personal development plan to meet future aspirations, core and advanced skills and also professional practice.
 The PPTNA is cumulative and will be an important tool in identifying the suitability of placements and priorities within placements.

 Half of the time during training is spent in supervised clinical practice.
 Clinical practice placements are typically six months in duration and after the first few weeks, three days per week are allocated to work on clinical placements.
 Clinical Psychology with Working Age Adults is the first placement with a graded introduction via clinical observation and additional time in the classroom for teaching and skills training.
 Placement experience will then extend to a more independent case-load as the first term and placement progresses.
 The second placement in the first year of the programme is with Older Adults and the psychology of later life.
+In some instances, however, a trainee may commence their first placement in a Later Life service if they have the appropriate previous experience.
 In the second year the placements are in Children and Young People's Services and Learning Disability services, and the final year usually comprises a Clinical Health and Elective placement.

 Consistent with the aim to train competent scientist-practitioners, and our commitment to evidence-based practice, the course has a strong research element.
 There are three main research projects within the course: main research project, literature review and a service-related research project.
 There is some flexibility as to the timing of these projects according to topics and scheduling of relevant placements.
 All research projects need to be completed by May of the third year.
 All research assignments should be of a standard and in a style suitable for publication in an appropriate journal, rather than as a thesis which then has to be rewritten for publication.
 It is hoped that this will help trainees develop skills in writing for publication and ensure that much of the high-quality work conducted by trainees finds its way into journals.
 Trainee projects are often presented at national and international conferences, such as the British Association of Behavioural and Cognitive Psychotherapy conference.
 As a Bath programme trainee, you will be encouraged and supported to disseminate your work from early in the Programme.